jboetticher/jeremy-bot/README.md

 # jeremy-bot
-Put a replacement for you in your discord channel.
+Put a replacement for you in your discord channel!

-You will need to install FFmpeg(https://ffmpeg.org/) and will have to install slappy(https://www.npmjs.com/package/slappey) globally.
+For this project, you will need to install FFmpeg(https://ffmpeg.org/) and will have to install slappey(https://www.npmjs.com/package/slappey) globally.
+1. Clone this repo, but don't work off of it.
-Do a normal setup for a discord bot (give it admin permissions).
-Use slappey to configure this project so that it points to your bot, not mine.
+2. Do a normal setup for a discord bot on discord.com/developers (give it admin permissions).
+3. Use slappey to create a new discord bot setup.
+4. Copy the voice folder over from src/commands.
+5. Copy the VoiceLoopCommand.js file from src/utils/structures.

-Then you can follow the pattern in src/commands/voice to get the bot to start working.
+Should work afterwards.
+You can then follow the pattern in src/commands/voice to get the bot to start working.